One minute I can be watching a movie, then all of a sudden the emotion wells up and then… Know the feeling?

 The same thing happens when you watch a movie and it touches you and you cry… That process of opening into yourself… it’s like a lock and key.”
 Time after time, having a good cry comes right back to watching movies.

 Glamour’s list of 37 sad movies for when you want a good cry features teary romances like Titanic or The Notebook along with children’s movies like My Girl and ET.
 If your heartstrings are best pulled by animals you aren’t alone and there are several on the list – including Hachi.

-Crying can relieve the tensions we have felt deep inside us.
+Crying can relieve the tensions we have deep inside us.
 Perhaps we wish for more in our life.
 Maybe we have lost meaningful values along the way — of loyalty, family, and enduring love.

 The lessons we learn from Hachi bring clarity to our vision for how we want to live.
 Did you cry when you saw the film Hachi: A Dog’s Tale?
 Let us know in the comments- you’re not alone!